Conditions of the Shoulder

 Shoulder Dislocation & Instability

-The shoulder is the most movable joint in your body.
-The shoulder is like a ball and a socket joint.
-This means the round top of your arm bone (the ball) fits into the groove in your shoulder blade (the socket).
-It helps you to lift your arm, to rotate it, and to reach up over your head.
-It is able to turn in many directions.
-This greater range of motion, however, can cause instability.
-This can happen as a result of a sudden injury or from overuse.
+The shoulder is a ball and a socket joint and is also the most flexible joint in your body.
+This means the round top of your arm bone (top of the humerus) fits into the groove in your shoulder blade (the scapula).
+This joint maintains a wide range of motion, helping you lift your arm, rotate it and reach up over your head.
+This greater range of motion, however, can cause instability and may result in sudden injury.

 Once your shoulder has been dislocated, it is prone to happen again.
 When the shoulder is loose and slips out of place repeatedly, it is considered as chronic shoulder instability.